Finding Beach Treasure Without A Metal Detector

 This place was amazing.
 So much history and found treasures.
 I saw a man giving a lecture to a group of patrons.
 Come to find out he was the owner of the museum, Dale Clifton Jr. He was very Knowledgeable.
 We discussed the Mel Fisher Museum in Key West and the Atocha Shipwreck which Dale was part of the dive team.
 He then let me and my family hold a few gold bars he found.
 Come to find out they were worth a half a million.
 We talked a good bit and I decided to ask him about Coin Beach, at the Faithful Steward Crossing, also known as Savages Ditch, near Indian River Inlet.

-I’ve always heard you could sometimes find treasure from the Faithful Steward.
+I’ve always heard you could sometimes find treasure and coins from the Faithful Steward.
 An 18th-century merchant ship that was wrecked off the coast of Delaware in 1785.
 Dale told me he still finds coins today.
 So I said thanks Dale we only have a few hours till sunset and I grabbed my family and rushed out of the shop and headed to coin beach.
 My wife said to me there is no way in hell you are going to find any coins.
 I said you also said I wasn’t going to win The Delaware Surf Fishing Tournaments which I did.

 We didn’t have a metal detector or any fancy equipment just our hands and eyes.
 We searched for a few hours and found seventy-six pieces of a metal like substance.
 When we got back to our condo I took a magnet from the fridge and all the seventy-six pieces stuck to the magnet.
 We were exited and def thought we hit the mother load.
 We waited until the shop opened up the next day and headed to see Dale.